Youth Law Centre

 The YLC operates as a walk-in centre in Canberra weekdays between 10am and 4pm.

-We provide free and confidential legal advice in person, over the phone by appointment.
+We provide free and confidential legal advice in person and over the phone by appointment.

-We provide assistance in many areas, including (but not limited to):
+We provide assistance in many areas, such as:

 If we are unable to assist, we are able to refer you to other services.